 How to determine the right Texas lien waiver form

 Texas is a lien waiver regulated state, meaning it is just one of 12 states that provide statutory lien waiver forms.
 In the other “non-regulated” states, there is often plenty of disputes over the language and additional rights that may be waived.
 Texas solves this problem by providing four specific statutory forms.
 Deciding which to use depends on what type of payment is being received and whether the payment has been transferred.

-1. Is it a progress payment, or final payment?
+1. Is it a progress payment, or a final payment?

 A progress payment, otherwise known as partial payment, is just one installment of an otherwise larger contract price.
 If the claimant is expecting future payments, then it is a progress payment.
 On the other hand, if this is the last payment on a project, and no future payments are expected to be forthcoming, then it will be considered a final payment.

-The other determining factors is whether the claimant has actually received payment.
-A check in hand, a credit card charge or ACH transfer might not suffice.
-These payments are always subject to bouncing, charge disputes or transfer reversals.
+The other determining factor is whether the claimant has actually received payment.
+A check in hand, a credit card charge, or an ACH transfer might not suffice.
+These payments are always subject to bouncing, charge disputes, or transfer reversals.
 If the payment has been cashed or deposited into the claimant’s account, then an unconditional waiver should be used.
 In any other circumstance, always use conditional waivers.